freemansoft/speedtest-app-insights/README.md

 | 1-install-crontab.sh | Installs a crontab entry that runs NetCheck.py on a regular basis |
 | NetCheck.py | Program that runs the speedtest-cli and records metrics |
 | AppInsights.py | OpenCensus library wrapper used to send metrics to Azure Application Insights |

+## Raspberry Pi Networking
+In my testing, the Raspberry Pi 3 hardwire Ethernet seems to max out about 94 Mbit/s.
+The Raspberry Pi speed should be sigficantly higher because its eithernet interface is part of the SoC instead of being USB attached like previous boards.

+* My results align with numbers in this blog article https://www.jeffgeerling.com/blogs/jeff-geerling/getting-gigabit-networking .
+The same article says you can get slightly over 200 Mbit/s with a USB 3.0 Gigabit adapter.
+* This site shows Raspberry Pi 3 and Pi 4 speeds.
+Note that the Pi3 speeds on this page are higher than other reference sites https://hackaday.com/2019/07/10/raspberry-pi-4-benchmarks-processor-and-network-performance-makes-it-a-real-desktop-contender/